HanneMaes/webdesignWorkshop/README.md

 # Webdesign Workshop
-A dutch webdesign workshop for kids: <a href="http://www.hannemaes.be/bazandpoort/workshop-webdesign/">www.hannemaes.be/bazandpoort/workshop-webdesign</a>
+An online dutch webdesign workshop for kids: <a href="http://www.hannemaes.be/bazandpoort/workshop-webdesign/">www.hannemaes.be/bazandpoort/workshop-webdesign</a>
+Works with codepen, so no software needs to be installed.

 <img src="https://github.com/HanneMaes/webdesignWorkshop/blob/master/assets/header.png">